-Nothing evokes the Old West as much as saddling up a horse and hitting the trail, whether you're taking in the scenic Verde River or the desert's myriad cacti.
-You can visit Dead Horse Ranch State Park and Catalina State Park: both offer horseback riding and an equestrian staging area with the option for overnight horse camping.
+Nothing evokes the Old West as much as saddling up a horse and hitting the trail, whether it's taking in the scenic Verde River or the desert's myriad cacti.
+You can visit Dead Horse Ranch State Park and Catalina State Park, which both have horseback riding opportunities and an equestrian staging area with the option for overnight horse camping.